publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch5/m__us_usc_t2_s182a.md

     (d) __Use of amounts in fund__

-        Amounts in the revolving fund under this section shall be available to the Librarian, in amounts specified in appropriations Acts and without fiscal year limitation, to carry out the services described in subsection (a) of this section.
+        Amounts in the revolving fund under this section shall be available to the Librarian, in amounts specified in appropriations Acts and without fiscal year limitation, to carry out the services described in subsection (a).

 ([Pub.
 L. 106–481, title I, § 101][/us/pl/106/481/s101], Nov.
 9, 2000, [114 Stat.
 2187][/us/stat/114/2187]; [Pub.
 L. 107–68, title II, § 207][/us/pl/107/68/s207], Nov.
 12, 2001, [115 Stat.
 587][/us/stat/115/587].)